impactorbitco/handbook-main/content/ims/policies/HR/Internships Policy.md

 **Conclusion**

-Our internship programme reflects our commitment to supporting the growth and development of emerging talent while contributing to a culture of learning and innovation within Green Orbit Digital.
+Our internship programme reflects our commitment to supporting the growth and development of emerging talent while contributing to a culture of learning and innovation within Impact Orbit Creative Group.
 We are dedicated to providing interns with a valuable and enriching experience that prepares them for success in their future careers.